tompave/fun_with_flags/README.md

 Group gates are similar to actor gates, but they apply to a category of entities rather than specific ones.
 They can be toggled on or off for the _name of the group_ instead of a specific term.

-Group gates take precendence over boolean gates but are overridden by actor gates.
+Group gates take precedence over boolean gates but are overridden by actor gates.

 Group names can be binaries or atoms.
 Atoms are supported for retro-compatibility with versions `<= 0.9` and binaries are therefore preferred.
 In fact, atoms are internally converted to binaries and are then stored and later retrieved as binaries.